Where do I submit my non-lucrative visa Spain application?

 Do the apostilles for each document also need to be translated?

 Yes, they do.
 A document is first legalised, ie. a Hague apostille added.
 The document and the apostille are then translated by a sworn translator.
+Please note that if the Apostille is in Spanish and English, this does not require further translation.

 Are appointments requested via email or via the links on the website, the links on the website do not lead to anywhere to arrange an appointment?